assertdevelopments/promise-poc/README.md

 With this experiment, we will try to expose a missed opportunity in the architecture of JAX-RS.
 I will use it to discover why certain design decisions were made and why things were built the way they are.

 The results of this experiment will be summarised in an article, and will form the foundations of Promise, a framework that adds advanced streaming capabilities to JAX-RS.
-Its goal is to lower memory and response time and to provide error handling.
+Its goal is to lower memory consumption and response time and to provide error handling.

 # Building